duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 1. `sudo adduser <username>`
 This will add a new user with your chosen username.
 2. When asked for a password, enter one you will remember, as you'll need it later.
-3. When prompted to enter values for Full Name, Room Number etc. just press enter to select blank values.
+3. When prompted to enter values for Full Name, Room Number etc. Just press enter to select blank values.
 4. Run `sudo usermod -aG sudo <username>` to add the new user to the sudoers
-5. Run `su <username` to switch to that user, you'll need to enter the password you picked earlier
+5. Run `su <username>` to switch to that user, you'll need to enter the password you picked earlier
 6. Change into the user home directory with `cd ~`

 ## Check for updates